openpowerquality/docusaurus/docs/intro-motivation.md

 ## The problem with power

 Power quality is not currently a concern for most people in the United States.
-Just like most citizens assume that their tap water is of adequate quality to drink, most also assume that their electricity is of adequate quality to power their homes and appliances without causing harm.
-And, in both cases, most people assume that it is the responsibility of public utilities to both monitor and correct any quality problems if they occur.
+Just like most people assume that their tap water is of adequate quality to drink, most also assume that their electricity is of adequate quality to power their homes and appliances without causing harm.
+And, in both cases, most people assume that public utilities will monitor and correct any quality problems if they occur.

 Successfully maintaining adequate power quality and providing sufficient amounts of it to meet the rising needs of consumers has been a triumph of electrical utilities for over 100 years.
 In recent times, however, there have been changes to the nature of electrical generation and consumption that make power quality of increasing public concern and interest.

-The vision of the Open Power Quality project is to support three major improvements to electrical infrastructure:
+The vision of the Open Power Quality project is to design and implement technology that supports three important improvements to electrical infrastructure:

-  1. Increase the ability of grids to use distributed, intermittent forms of renewable energy.
+  1. Increase the capacity of small and large electrical grids to employ distributed, intermittent forms of renewable energy.
-  2. Increase the lifespan and reduce failure rates in consumer electronics due to poor power quality.
+  2. Address lifespan and failure rate problems in consumer electronics due to poor power quality.
-  3. Increase the availability of power quality data to consumers, researchers, and public policy makers.
+  3. Provide an independent, low cost source of useful power quality data to consumers, researchers, and public policy makers.

 Let's look at this vision in a bit more detail.